angarsky/diveintopython/learn/modules.md

 ## What is a Module

-A module in Python is a file containing Python statements and definitions.
+A module in Python is a file containing statements and definitions.
 It can define functions, classes, and variables, and can also include runnable code.
 Modules are used to organize code into logical units, to reduce complexity and increase reusability.

-In Python, you can import modules into your program using the `import` statement.
+You can import modules into your program using the `import` statement.

 ```python
 import math